-Arlene Weiner is the author of the poetry collection Escape Velocity (Ragged Sky, 2006), of which Poet Joy Katz wrote, “I want to keep my favorite of these beautifully alert, surprising poems with me as I grow old.”
+Arlene Weiner is the author of three poetry collections: More, (Ragged Sky, 2022), City Bird (Ragged Sky, 2016) and Escape Velocity (Ragged Sky, 2006), of which Poet Joy Katz wrote, “I want to keep my favorite of these beautifully alert, surprising poems with me as I grow old.”
 A MacDowell Colony fellow in 2008, Arlene has been a Shakespeare scholar, a cardiology technician, a college instructor, an editor, and a research associate in educational applications of cognitive science.
 Her poetry has been published in journals including Off the Coast, Pleiades, Poet Lore, and U.S. 1 Worksheets, anthologized, and read by Garrison Keillor on his Writer’s Almanac.
-She contributes brief essays to Coal Hill Review.
-She maintains this web site and a web site for Pittsburgh Poetry Exchange.
+She also writes plays.
+Her play Findings was produced by Pittsburgh Playwrights Company in March 2017.

 When they calculate the grease

 is running low